 Rhonda Crespo was raised in Kentucky and has lived in Santa Fe for more than twenty years.
 Upon hearing that there were classes without teachers she quit her job in banking and became a teacher.
 Rhonda earned her Bachelors degree from NMHU and Masters degree from NM Tech, with an emphasis in Environmental Geology.
 She is on the faculty of Monte del Sol Charter School, and has taught biology, chemistry, and computer science for seventeen years.
 She has actively sponsored winning students in Science Fair and the Supercomputing Challenge and was a Golden Apple Nominee in 2011.
-Rhonda is the program manager for the Institute for Computing in Research.
+Rhonda is a co-founder and the program manager for the Institute for Computing in Research.

 […] said Gandalf.
 “And there are names among us that are worth more than a thousand mail-clad knights apiece.
 No, he will not smile.”